 Above: The Fisheye lens needs no introduction.

 One annoying thing about iPro Lens is the requirement for the specific case that comes with the lenses.
 If you love your current iPhone case you have to ditch it for when you want to go out with the iPro.
 Or, rather, you need to carry the iPro Lens case with you, as otherwise the lenses won’t fit the phone.
+Plus, since the cases fit so tightly, they're likely to tear off any screen protectors you might have stuck on.

 On the upside fixing the handle and twisting out the lenses is akin to disassembling and assembling a sniper rifle.
 There’s something of the cloak-and-dagger assassin mission about the whole thing.